 First, we insert three widgets: a Plastic Blue Knob, a Plastic Green Knob and a Black Slider (Horizontal) and then map the Plastic Blue Knob to the Gain parameter in Chorus volume plugin and map the Plastic Green Knob to the Gain parameter in the Flanger volume plugin.
 The Black Slider (Horizontal) will not be mapped to any of the plugins, and serves only to better display the chorus/flanger ratio (see this chapter for more information on to map a widget to a plugin parameter).
-Note: you can assign a widget to a widget group without mapping it to a plugin parameter; you can add the mapping later.
+Note: you can assign a widget to a Widget Link group without mapping it to a plugin parameter; you can add the mapping later.

 Customize the caption of the Plastic Blue Knob, the Plastic Green Knob and the Black Slider (Horizontal) widgets to "Chorus intensity", "Flanger intensity" and "Chorus <-> Flanger" respectively (see this chapter for more information).